Uru-Murato

-The Uru-Muratos are descendants of an old indigenous community in Bolivia.
-Because of their place of living, the surroundings of Lake Poopó, they are commonly known as the "men of the lake".
+The Uru of Lake Poopó, commonly known as the Uru-Murato, are an indigenous peoples in Bolivia and one of three main Uru ethnic groups.
+They inhabit three hamlets along the shoreline of Lake Poopó: Llapallapani, Puñaca Tinta María, and Vilañeque.

 In 1930, their lands and lake were invaded by the Aymara people.
 Consequently, most of the Uru-Muratos lost their place as the sole fishermen of the lake, and their economic livelihood and relations with other communities were drastically worsened.